Sign In / Sign Out

 Now accepting applications for enrollment

-ASU Prep is accepting applications for the 2018-19 school year.
 Open Enrollment is ongoing, and prospective students will be registered on a first-come, first-served basis until capacity is met.
-To enroll your high school student in ASU Preparatory Academy Tempe, please attend an information session or visit our campus during school hours.
+To submit an enrollment request for your student to attend ASU Preparatory Academy South Phoenix PCA primary school (grades K-2), please click the link below.

 Director of Secondary Learning